John Wolford

-John Thomas Wolford (born October 16, 1995) is an American professional football quarterback for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Wake Forest Demon Deacons and signed with the New York Jets as an undrafted free agent in 2018.
-Wolford played for the Los Angeles Rams from 2019 to 2022, and has also played for the Tampa Bay Buccaneers, the Jacksonville Jaguars, and the Arizona Hotshots of the Alliance of American Football.
+John Thomas Wolford (born October 16, 1995) is an American professional football quarterback.
+He played college football for the Wake Forest Demon Deacons and signed with the New York Jets of the National Football League (NFL) as an undrafted free agent in 2018.
+Wolford played for the Los Angeles Rams from 2019 to 2022, and has also played for the Tampa Bay Buccaneers, the Jacksonville Jaguars, the Minnesota Vikings, and the Arizona Hotshots of the Alliance of American Football.

 Early life

 Wolford was born in Dallas, Texas, and moved to Jacksonville at an early age where he attended Bishop Kenny High School.
 As a pro-style quarterback, he was rated a three-star recruit by Rivals.com and ESPN and committed to play college football for the Wake Forest Demon Deacons.
 He was briefly the all-time leader in all major statistical passing categories for high school football in the state of Florida.